 BEYOND THE DEFINITION OF UX DESIGN

 There is a process of UX Design that involves a number of steps.
 These steps vary, but the basic steps are strategy, research, analyze, design, and evaluate.
 Each one of the UX design’s steps can be broken down into many procedures.
 For example, the step of research can be broken down into different stages such as discovery, exploring, testing and listening.
-Some methods of UX research are card sorting, A/B testing, user interviews and surveys.
+Some methods of User Experience research are card sorting, A/B testing, user interviews and surveys.
 Company budgets are a big determination of how involved a process may be for each step.

 In the last 30 years digital applications have been infused with today’s products and services.
 With this addition, classic design disciplines have been incorporated to create a process suitable for todays products.
 Past knowledge has provided us with considerable information that can not be overlooked.
 UX design has imitated these principals and will continue to evolve, perhaps with another trendy name, as technology advances.